MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/queued-spin-locks.md

-*Queued spin locks* are a variant of spin locks that are a better choice for highly contended locks.
+*Queued spin locks* are a variant of spin locks that work well for highly contended locks.
 Unqueued spinlocks are a better choice for lightly contended locks.

 The driver supplies storage for the spin lock, and initializes it with [**KeInitializeSpinLock**](/windows-hardware/drivers/ddi/wdm/nf-wdm-keinitializespinlock).
 The driver uses [**KeAcquireInStackQueuedSpinLock**](/windows-hardware/drivers/ddi/wdm/nf-wdm-keacquireinstackqueuedspinlock) to acquire the queued spin lock, and [**KeReleaseInStackQueuedSpinLock**](/windows-hardware/drivers/ddi/wdm/nf-wdm-kereleaseinstackqueuedspinlock) to release it.